Re4ch-Jay/Salary-Management-C-/README.md

-# Salary Management System in C++ by using Linke List and FileIO
+# Salary Management System in C++ by using Linked List and FileIO

 ##### Purpose of this project: